larissaemma/air_transportation/README.md

    a.
 How do airlines plan to adapt their existing refund policies and procedures to comply with the new law?

-## Data Sources
+## Data Source
 The data will be sourced from US Bureau of Transportation.
 [Transtats Data](https://www.transtats.bts.gov/DL_SelectFields.aspx?gnoyr_VQ=FGK&QO_fu146_anzr=b0-gvzr)

 ## Recommendations
-Technology Investment: Upgrade IT systems for automated refunds and real-time monitoring.
+**Technology Investment:** Upgrade IT systems for automated refunds and real-time monitoring.
 Use advanced analytics to better predict and manage refund events.

 Customer Notification and Support: Automate notifications about refund rights and provide clear instructions for claiming refunds.
 Train customer service teams on new policies and create specialized refund teams.

 Real-Time Monitoring: Implement real-time tracking to monitor flight status and service delivery.
 Use technology to promptly identify refund-triggering events.

 Training and Development: Conduct regular training sessions and develop e-learning modules to keep staff updated on new policies and procedures.

 ## Known Issues and Challenges